senzing-garage/aws-cloudformation-dev-rest/docs/postman.md

     1. In the "Settings" dialog box, choose the "General" tab.
     1. Turn "SSL certificate verification" off.
 1. Send a request.
-    1. In left-hand navigation, select "Senzing REST API" collection
+    1. In left-hand navigation, select "Senzing REST API" collection.
-    1. Click on the request that starts with "Gets a heartbeat from the serv..."
+    1. Click on the request that starts with "Gets a heartbeat from the serv...".
     1. In the upper-right, click on the "Send" button.

     ![postman success](../assets/result.png)